 So, round up your friends, put together a playlist with cozy music, pack a book, and enjoy our top 5 acitivity on our list.

 Cost: Prices start at 1500 som per day (per person)

 2) Horseback Trek to Song Kol

-Horseback trek to song kol sits comfortable on this list ranking #.
+Horseback trek to song kol sits comfortable on this list ranking #2.
 Challenging yet extremly rewarding activity takes you on horseback over snowy 3600 meters pass to the second largest lake in Kyrgyzstan.
-Since the activity has you staying overnight in a yurt it's the same activity as number# but with a pinch of adventure and a tablespoon of crazy.
+Since the trip has you staying overnight in a yurt it's the same activity as number#3 but with a pinch of adventure and a tablespoon of crazy.
 This horseback journey is rewarded by absorbing all of your senses in the experience and the serenty of song kol.